Stories

 While sitting through a challenging college course may feel like you're "doing time," participating in Professor Ed Wiltse's Jail Project actually invites students to spend some time at the Monroe Correctional Facility (MCF).
 The Jail Project is an optional service-learning component of Wiltse's Crime and Punishment in the USA course, one that fosters a unique understanding of both the academic material at hand as well as a new look at an important cultural issue.

-In 2001, after a few years of teaching a class on Crime and Detective Fiction, the professor of English and communication wondered if he was potentially encouraging his students to believe the story ends with incarceration.
+Back in 2001, after a few years of teaching a class on Crime and Detective Fiction, the professor of English and communication wondered if he was potentially encouraging his students to believe the story ends with incarceration.
 "The nightly newscast and every episode of CSI end with the slamming of the cell door as the solution to the problem, and clearly for the 2.4 million Americans behind bars, it's not the solution to anything," said Wiltse.
 "It's actually just the middle or the beginning of the story."

 That's when Wiltse retitled the course Crime and Punishment in the USA and conceived the Jail Project.
 The project asks students to attend a series of six one-hour meetings with people being held at the facility, write a journal, present their experiences to the class, and complete an activity that promotes awareness within the college community.
 Inside the jail, Nazareth students and Monroe Correctional Facility students meet around tables in a classroom.
 Nazareth's Center for Service Learning sponsors the Jail Project and covers the cost of the MCF students' books.